 - No wide angle option with this.

 The GoPro is also small and looks like a toy so it’s easy to vlog in public or in random situations without drawing attention to yourself.
+Though the Hero 9 is a bit bigger than the Hero 8.
 With it’s wide angle for point of view videos, linear mode for vlogging and incredible stabilization, this is a high quality camera you can take with you and use in all sorts of fun ways.

 - Incredibly stable.